CynicDog/infra-tech-notes/README.md

 ```
 Specifies Apache’s document root, directory permissions, and log file locations.

+In Apache, a `VirtualHost` allows hosting multiple websites on a single server by directing requests based on domain name, IP address, or port.
+It’s commonly used to serve multiple domains from one IP using name-based hosting.
+Each `VirtualHost` block specifies settings like the document root and logging for an individual site.

 #### Disable default site and enable the new site
 ```bash
 root@c3141d39ae83:~# a2dissite 000-default.conf